2014 American League Championship Series: Aftermath

 The Royals lost the World Series in seven games to the Giants, in a series defined by the dominance of Madison Bumgarner.
 Bumgarner won twice in the series and held a lead in game seven with a five inning save on 2-days rest.
-Their disappointment would be short lived as the Royals finished off the job the following season, beating the Mets in the World Series in five games.
+Their disappointment would be short lived as the Royals won it all the following season, beating the Mets in the World Series in five games.
 It was their first World Series victory since 1985.

 There would be a bit of bad blood between the two teams in 2015 and 2016, with Yordano Ventura and Manny Machado at the center of it.
-In a game on September 12, 2015, Ventura hit Machado and Chris Davis with pitches which ultimately just led to words between exchanged between the two teams.
-Tensions exploded in the fifth inning of a June 7, 2016 game between the Kansas City Royals and the Baltimore Orioles after Ventura hit Manny Machado again with a pitch in the back.
+In a game on September 12, 2015, Ventura hit Machado and Chris Davis with pitches, which ultimately just led to words between exchanged between the two teams.
+Tensions exploded in the fifth inning of a June 7, 2016 game between the Kansas City Royals and the Baltimore Orioles after Ventura hit Manny Machado again with a high 90s fastball in the back.
 This time it led to Machado rushing the mound and getting a few punches in on Ventura before his Royals teammates intervened.
-Both players were ejected and MLB suspended Ventura for 9 games, while Machado received a 4 game suspension.
+Both players were ejected and suspended; Ventura for 9 games, while Machado received a shorter 4 game ban.